Explorers Club Year 5

 Fire By Friction | Fire Safety | Place-Based History | Team Building

-For our first outing back after the summer holidays, we’ll strap on our packs and lace up our boots for a day of hiking and reconnecting on the Lost Lake trail.
+For our second outing,, we’ll strap on our packs and lace up our boots for a day of hiking + reconnecting on the Fragrance Lake Trail.
 While this hike is a bit of a climb, Explorers in their fifth year of EC are certainly up to the challenge!
 Our time on the trail will be spent catching up with old buds and getting to know new friends.
-Along the way, we will practice our trail etiquette and the Do’s and Don’ts of hiking in a group.
+Along the way, we will practice our trail etiquette and the Do’s and Don’t of hiking in a group.
 In preparation for our season of fire skills, we’ll also work on our tree ID by identifying hemlock, cedar, and vine maple.
-Your Explorer should come prepared with a hefty lunch and lots of water, rain gear, and a good pair of trail shoes or boots.
-If your kid is also a squid, be sure to bring closed-toe water shoes and a bathing suit.
+Please come prepared with a hefty lunch + lots of H2O, rain gear, and a good pair of trail shoes or boots.
+If your kid is a squid, be sure to bring closed-toed water shoes and a bathing suit.

 OUTING 3 | Exploration